10up/brightcove-video-connect/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fix: Remove extra files.
+This is a holdout from 1.1.1 to remove all the extra files from the repository.

 = 1.1.1 =
 * Fixed: playlists and other data saving to Database
 * Fixed: incorrect close icon on media modal